 Roderick attended his first DDC at DDC4, and has gone to just about every one since.
 He ran Games Registration from DDC14-22, Games and Events scheduler from DDC19-31, Webmaster and Netrep from DDC25 on, and has been In Charge of "That" from DDC 19 on.

 Roderick has worked in the game industry since he wrote his first game book (Mythic Europe for Ars Magica) in 1990.
-Since then he has written, edited and/or laid out dozens of game books, for companies such as Chaosium, Wizards of the Coast, White Wolf, Issaries, Pelgrane, Nocturnal, Crucible Crush and Osprey.
+Since then he has written, edited and/or laid out scores of game books, for companies such as Chaosium, Wizards of the Coast, White Wolf, Issaries, Pelgrane, Nocturnal, Crucible Crush and Osprey.
 He is currently the "Tech" half of Pulp Action Library, a two-man miniatures rules company with offices in New York and California.

 He lives in the Sierra foothills near Yosemite with his wife Ellen, their dog Orpheus, cats Petrucchio and Rosalinda, and more wildlife than you can shake a stick at.